Étude Op. 10, No. 4 (Chopin): Structure and stylistic traits

 Chopin scholar Simon Finlow observes that a very similar passage occurs a decade before Chopin in the rondo of Johann Nepomuk Hummel's Piano Concerto No. 2, Op.
-85. In Hummel though the purpose of the semiquaver figure is to "decorate a chromatic sequence" whereas in Chopin the figure "embodies a motivic structure that permeates the entire composition" and reaches a "dramatic apotheosis" in the Coda.
+85. In Hummel, though, the purpose of the semiquaver figure is to "decorate a chromatic sequence," whereas in Chopin the figure "embodies a motivic structure that permeates the entire composition" and reaches a "dramatic apotheosis" in the Coda.
 Another remarkable trait is the upbeat character of the motif likewise permeating the entire piece.
+The étude’s perpetual motion texture and relentless semiquaver figuration, combined with its dramatic intensity, have occasionally invited comparison to the final movement (“Presto agitato”) of Beethoven’s Moonlight Sonata, which likewise employs continuous rapid figuration to generate a turbulent and climactic character.
 Like in the first two études of Op.
 10, a rough copy autograph reads cut time (alla breve), further supported by the metronome mark half = 88 referring to half notes (rather than quarter = 176 referring to quarter notes).

 Character

 American music critic James Huneker (1857–1921) believes that "despite its dark key color", this étude "bubbles with life and spurts flame."
 German pianist and composer Theodor Kullak (1818–1882) calls it a "bravura study for velocity and lightness in both hands.
 Accentuation fiery!"
 Leichtentritt calls the piece a "magnificent tone-painting" [prachtvolles Tongemälde] and "elemental sound experience" [elementares Klangerlebnis]:

 [...]
 The expression of a restless fierce, almost savage, grim raging: The image of tossed up ocean waves breaking on a rocky coast, thundering and foaming, their spray splashing upwards, licking the rocks and quickly flowing down again. [...] the fascinating interplay of rushing, roaring, murmuring, rumbling, flowing, climbing, jumping, crashing, falling, all this without a single point of rest. [...]
 Bar 27: The playing waves seem to rest shortly on a projecting rock terrace and run for a short while in the plain (30–33), they fall step by step, suddenly drowned out by a new thunderous rush (33), which in its precipitous downfall dissolves into colored foam (35, 36). [...]
 Bars 41 - 44: A surging up and down with both hands; high up sends a wave its splash (44) and in mighty thunderous crash (ff con fuoco) the wave collapses on itself, running out on level plain (47–50), but always, even in ebbing, revealing its power through occasional sforzato chords of the left hand.

 Chopin scholar Robert Collet believes that the study "has more than a hint of something elemental, demoniacal and even sinister."
 Italian composer and editor Alfredo Casella (1883–1947) states: "The piece should be finished with extreme impetuosity and without any relaxing, almost like a body hurled with great velocity [suddenly dashing] against an unexpected obstacle."